There are states where employees may turn down a company’s payroll card.

 Offering a payroll card is a great way for a company to move toward 100 percent direct deposit, especially for larger firms that can justify the compliance and contract work required to launch a program.
 Getting everyone on direct deposit is harder if new hires come to your company without bank accounts.
 While more than half of all businesses now pay their workers by direct deposit, less than one-third pay all of their workers by direct deposit.

-The payroll card issue comes up when workers do not have bank accounts.
+The incidence of unbanked workers varies according to the type of business.
 It is a concern that tends to occur most often in a handful of sectors, so while it might not be a problem at firm of scientists, it could be very common at a nursing home.
 Paying unbanked workers is a problem.
 Using paper checks adds costs to payroll – probably two or three dollars per paycheck once direct and indirect expenses are accounted for entirely.
 Going to direct deposit cuts down on overhead – but doing so implies a process of asking workers to consent pay by direct deposit and then collecting their bank account information.

 Employers often ask about the rules that apply to the process.
 I think it bears breaking the question into separate parts.
 First, is it possible to mandate the use of direct deposit, and then if so, can the employer mandate the choice of an account at a specific bank?